zegueri/projet_compilation/README.md

 - `varlist NAME` – show the variables used by a function.
 - `table NAME` – print the truth table of a function.
 - `eval NAME at VALUES` – evaluate a function with the provided values.
+- `formula NAME` – display a formula representing the function.

 ## Tests